MMV-Lab/mmv_h4tracks/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "mmv-tracking-napari" is free and open source software
+Distributed under the terms of the [BSD-3] license, "mmv_hitl4trk" is free and open source software

 ## Issues